dafei1993/cmpe283/assignment4/README.md

 ## Qeustions

+Check data and data2.txt to see the output dmsg

 What did you learn from the count of exits?
 Was the count what you expected?
 If not, why not?